NEMO Science Museum is a science and technology museum located in one of Amsterdam’s most renowned buildings. Book your

 There are several entertaining shows, demonstrations and lab projects everyday.
-Exhibits are in Dutch, with English summaries.
+Exhibits are labelled in Dutch and English.

-Facilities include the the Café (2nd floor) and the museum restaurant – located on the 5th floor at NEMO’s sloping roof terrace which offers panoramic views of Amsterdam.
-The terrace is currently only accessible to museum visitors and includes an interactive exhibition called Energetica, with a renewable energy theme.
+Facilities include a bookshop, a café (2nd floor) and the museum restaurant – located on the 5th floor at NEMO’s sloping roof terrace which offers panoramic views of Amsterdam.
+The terrace is also accessible to non-museum visitors and includes the interactive Energetica exhibition with a renewable energy theme.